How Big is the Las Vegas Police Department?

 Gated and Guard Gated communities are another reason for safety in Henderson.
 Between 15 and 20% of homes in Henderson are in gated or guard gated neighborhoods.
 Communities have planned activities for youth supporting the family unit to remain strong.
 Schools are top quality with many private schools and schools for higher learning.

-The Safest Zip Codes in Las Vegas will be around the outside of the valley.
+Historically, the Safest Zip Codes in Las Vegas will be around the outside of the valley.
 If the highest crime is in the downtown area, the lowest crime should be in the newest areas of Las Vegas.
 The safest zip codes will be in master-planned communities and in a gated or guard-gated community in the hills.

 The most popular zip codes in Las Vegas for safety are Summerlin zip codes and Henderson zip codes.
 See our Las Vegas zip codes map page with 7 interactive maps to search for homes.
 You’ll find that Summerlin covers the entire west side of the valley in the hills.
 The southern hills and Henderson are also higher-end and safer areas of town.